Introduction to Optimal

 We are people on a mission.
 Our aim is to reduce suffering and help people worldwide gain a better quality of life.
 We are dedicated to being one of the top research sites in Asia-Pacific.

-Optimal Clinical Trials is a private, independently owned, clinical research site in central Auckland – New Zealand’s largest city – with a population of over 1.4 million people.
+Optimal Clinical Trials is a private, independently owned, clinical research centre with clinics in central and north Auckland – New Zealand’s largest city – with a population of over 1.7 million people.
 Optimal has grown rapidly and is a Deloitte Fast 50 company and winner of multiple awards.

 We specialise in conducting commercial phase 1b to 3 trials across a wide range of therapeutic areas, with a team of expert investigator doctors and specialists at the fore.